bmaupin/civ-be-linux-fixes/README.md

 #### Explanation

 This terrain bug seems to appear any time there are errors with Lua scripts.
-This normally occurs with mods but unfortunately, the game (at least the Linux version) ships with a Lua error, and so this bug will occur without any mods installed.
+This normally occurs with mods but unfortunately, the game ships with a Lua error, and so this bug will occur without any mods installed.

 The Lua error in question seems to be a reference to a "culture overview UI" button.
 As best as I can tell, this code was copied from Civ 5 as this button doesn't even seem to exist in Beyond Earth.

+The bug also seems to exist in the non-Linux versions of the game but I'm not sure if they exhibit the same behaviour.

 ### Sound issues

+I haven't been able to reproduce this myself but I have seen reports of users mentioning audio issues, such as the game music will completely stop after a certain time.

 #### Fix

 ```
 cp ~/.local/share/Steam/ubuntu12_32/steam-runtime/usr/lib/i386-linux-gnu/libopenal.so.1 ~/.steam/steam/steamapps/common/Sid\ Meier\'s\ Civilization\ Beyond\ Earth/
 ```

+#### Explanation

+As with the libtbb.so.2 fix above, this is a required library that isn't included in the game, and it's possible there could be a library compatibility issue with a system library.

 ## Other issues